decred/dcrdocs/docs/advanced/atomic-swap.md

 ## Decred-compatible cross-chain atomic swapping

-The list of compatible currencies can be seen in the GitHub repo: https://github.com/decred/atomicswap
+The list of compatible currencies can be seen in the [GitHub repo](https://github.com/decred/atomicswap)

 ## Use cases